 Experts recommend keeping actively infected areas clean, dry, and exposed as much as possible to air, but not direct sunlight.

 Some people recommend that women avoid the use of tampons due to the possibility of scratching of the area from the hard applicator.
 Some women feel that using a natural, unbleached cotton feminine hygiene product is better, less irritating, and healthier than a bleached and synthetic product, and we agree.
-Try Seventh Generation, available at many health food stores, and online at www.seventhgeneration.com or find Seventh Generation Products at DrugStore.com. (*)
+Try a mild, more natural product line, like Boulder, Origins, Earth Mama, or Seventh Generation, available at many health food stores, or find Seventh Generation and others at DrugStore.com. (*)

 The good news is that with time and taking good care of yourself, most people find that outbreaks tend to reduce in both number and severity.
 So that’s something to look forward to!
 More tips on how to improve your physical and emotional well-being to support a healthy and strong immune system can be found on the Health & Wellness page of HerpeSite.